12 Best Luxury All-Inclusive Resorts in the World

-7. Twin Farms, USA
+8. Twin Farms, Vermont, USA

-Snuggled amid 300 acres of bucolic Vermont countryside, about a three-hour drive from Boston, Twin Farms is the home-away-from-home of your wildest country-estate fantasies.
+Snuggled amid 300 acres of bucolic Vermont countryside, about a three-hour drive from Boston, Twin Farms is one of the best luxury all-inclusive resorts in the USA.
+This is the home-away-from-home of your wildest country-estate fantasies.
 Whimsical art from the owner's private collection adorns the 1795-era main house, where crackling fires, and picture-book views greet guests.

 Created by esteemed architects and designers, the 20 uniquely decorated accommodations range from cozy guest rooms to log cabins, multi-level Scandinavian-style cottages, and mid-century hideaways.
 Fireplaces, antiques, custom art, and stone hot tubs add to the homey feel in many, and all have beautiful views of the surrounding countryside.

 Activities change with the season here.
 In the warmer months, you can hike and bike among the forests and flower-flecked meadows, play tennis, fly fish, swim, or paddle upon tranquil ponds.
 The incredible display of fall colors in Vermont make it one of the best seasons to visit.
 In winter, you can skate, snowshoe, and ski on the resort's private groomed trails and slopes.

 If you can bear to leave the resort, you can tour a working farm, shop for antiques, visit nearby artisans and historical sites, or take one of the resort's BMW sedans for a spin.
 A fully equipped gym is also on-site.

 Accommodation: Twin Farms

-8. Cottar's 1920s Safari Camp, Kenya
+10. Cottar's 1920s Safari Camp, Kenya

 On a 6,000-acre private game reserve in Kenya near the border of Tanzania, Cottar's 1920s Safari Camp oozes Out of Africa elegance.
-The camp borders the wildlife-rich Serengeti National Park and Maasai Mara National Reserve, two of the best game reserves in Africa, and is one of only 10 accredited Global Ecosphere Retreats in the world, thanks to its commitment to sustainability and projects that help the local community.
+The camp borders the wildlife-rich Serengeti National Park and Maasai Mara National Reserve, two of the best game reserves in Africa, but because it sits on private land, you can skip the crowds of these famous parks.

 Strategically flung far apart to maximize privacy, the 10 palatial tents allow you to feel at one with nature, without sacrificing any luxuries.
 While propped in your billowy four-poster bed, you can gaze out at zebras and giraffes, and fall asleep to the whoop of hyenas and the distant roar of lions echoing through the night.